munterfi/eRTG3D/index.md

 The **e**mpirically informed **R**andom **T**rajectory **G**enerator in three dimensions (eRTG3D)
-is an algorithm to generate realistic random trajectories in a 3-D space between two given fix points.
+is an algorithm to generate realistic random trajectories in a 3-D space between two given fix points, so-called Conditional Empirical Random Walks.
 The trajectory generation is based on empirical distribution functions extracted from observed trajectories (training data) and thus reflects the geometrical movement characteristics of the mover.
+A digital elevation model (DEM), representing the Earth's surface, and a background layer of probabilities (e.g. food sources, uplift potential, waterbodies, etc.) can be used to influence the trajectories.

 The eRTG3D algorithm was developed and implemented as an R package within the scope of a master's thesis (Unterfinger, [2018](https://www.geo.uzh.ch/dam/jcr:6194e41e-055c-4635-9807-53c5a54a3be7/MasterThesis_Unterfinger_2018.pdf)) at the Department of Geography, University of Zurich.
 The development started from a 2-D version of the eRTG algorithm by Technitis et al. ([2016](https://doi.org/10.5167/uzh-130652)).